Vyral/base-template/_drafts/whats-going-to-happen-in-phoenix-real-estate-in-2020.md

 {% include youtube.html %}

+<center><em>Before we get to 2020, I wanted to bring you some of my predictions for the Phoenix real estate market next year.</em></center>

-Today I’m excited to share my predictions for the 2020 Phoenix real estate market.
+<br>Today I’m excited to share my predictions for the 2020 Phoenix real estate market.

 **There are a couple of things we know for sure**.
 First, there is going to be a presidential election.
 Second, the market will probably continue on its current trend.